JellevhSchut/TrainingPlanGenerator/index.md

-# Training Plan Generator
+# Daniels' Training Formula Plan Generator

 Welcome to the **Training Plan Generator**!
-Use the form below to generate a customized running training plan based on your VDOT score and race distance.
+Use the VDOT Running Calculator below to calculate your VDOT.
+You can then use this number to generate a customized running training plan based on your VDOT score and target race distance.

-<iframe src='https://vdoto2.com/calculator/embed' width='600' height='1600' frameborder='0'></iframe>
+<iframe src='https://vdoto2.com/calculator/embed' width='600' height='1400' frameborder='0' scrolling='no'></iframe>

 <form id="planForm">
   <label for="vdot">VDOT:</label><br>